Hypest-team/HypestBoard/docs/overlays.md

 ## Installing overlay

+These are the two possible methods to install overlays for **scoreman**.

 ### Using the overlays folder

 If you are using the Windows version of **scoreman**, you can simply create an ```overlays``` folder on the same folder that your executable is (if the folder didn't come included with your installation of **scoreman**).